-I am an Assistant Professor of Economics at Trinity College Dublin, where my primary research areas are housing markets, urban economics, and economic history.
-I am particularly interested in long-run housing markets, in order to better understand current housing experiences such as rapidly increasing housing costs in many high-income cities.
+I am an Associate Professor in Economics at Trinity College Dublin, where my primary research areas are housing markets, urban economics, and economic history.
+I am particularly interested in long-run housing markets, in order to better understand current housing experiences such as rapidly increasing housing costs in many high-income cities, and in Ireland’s path to economic development, from the 16th century through to today.
 You can find out more about my research either here or at my profiles on RePEc or Google Scholar.
 I am also a Research Associate at the Spatial Economics Research Centre in LSE and economist for daft.ie, Ireland’s largest real estate listings website.
 Through this latter role, I am author of the quarterly Daft.ie Reports on Ireland’s sale and rental housing markets.

 Prior to starting at Trinity, I was a doctoral student at Balliol College, Oxford, from 2009 to 2013, where my doctoral thesis covered the economics of Ireland’s recent property market bubble and crash.
 Before this, I worked in both private and public sectors.
 After serving briefly as a Junior Diplomat with Irish Aid in 2005/2006, I was economist for Ireland’s National Competitiveness Council and a policy analyst at Forfás, Ireland’s enterprise policy advisory board in 2006 and 2007.
 From 2007 to 2009, I was a Managing Consultant at the IBM Center for Economic Analysis, part of IBM’s business think-tank, the Institute for Business Value.
 My work involved research and analysis on issues of importance to economic development, including the socioeconomic impact of ICT, emerging markets, environmental challenges and the global economic recession.
 My work with daft.ie began in 2004, when I the Economic Research unit at daft.ie and, since then, I have been responsible for the quarterly reports on Ireland’s residential sales and lettings markets.
 The Daft Report has grown to become one of the most widely cited economic reports in the country.